JunyouC/regression_Assignment/assignment1_AMERISPEAK20220329.md

 ## Question_Democrats 1.1

+*How do self-identified democrats dufferebt from self-identified republicans in their support for expanded Medicaid benefits for addction coverage?*

 As we can see from the table, the self-identified democrats has a statistically significant positive strong relationship(beta = 0.62, P\<0.001), while the republicans having a statistically significant